octo-technology/OpenTezos/docs/formal-verification/general.md

 As a stand-alone, Mi-Cho-Coq approach provides a solid (full-expressivity) manner for expressing specifications and for verifying a proof but does not provide a way to verify interactions between multiple smart contracts.

-Th _Concert_ library for Coq provides a way to model each smart contract as a Coq function and allows to reason on these functions (which can call each other). _Concert_ is a generic tool and not a tezos-specific library such as Mi-Cho-Coq.
+The _Concert_ library for Coq provides a way to model each smart contract as a Coq function and allows to reason on these functions (which can call each other). _Concert_ is a generic tool and not a tezos-specific library such as Mi-Cho-Coq.

 #### Examples of famous proven smart contracts